 Elizabeth Thatcher (Erin Krakow) is a young teacher from a wealthy family anxious to follow the calling of her heart to teach.
 She finds herself in a classroom in Coal Valley, a coal-mining town in Western Canada.

-The life is tough enough without the mine-disaster that kills Abigail Stanton’s (Lori Loughlin) husband and her only son, along with 45 other miners in an explosion.
+The life is tough enough without the mine disaster that kills Abigail Stanton’s (Lori Loughlin) husband and her only son, along with 45 other miners in an explosion.
 Trying to get on with their lives, they rename the town Hope Valley.
 (As most know, Loughlin was involved in the 2019 college admissions bribery scandal and sentenced to two months, her husband five.
 She was removed from the series in Season 6.)

-Universally appealing, gorgeous costumes, themes of loss, love, and growth, redemption.
+Universally appealing, gorgeous costumes, themes of loss, love, growth, and redemption.
 Was supposed to be filmed in Colorado but moved instead to Vancouver, BC.
 The program creator, Michael Landon Jr does a superior job with his storytelling, pushing engagement.

-The series became available internationally on Netflix in August 2017 but will be removed January 24, 2021.
+When Calls the Heart season became available internationally on Netflix in August 2017 but will be removed January 24, 2021.

 Audiobook-Original Print Series